 People often ask me what oca taste like.
 My best description, in fact my only one, is that they are sort of like a slightly lemony potato.
 They come in a variety of colours and some taste more lemony than others.
 Like potatoes, some have a waxy texture and some are floury.

 They are all delicious.
 In my experience, the white ones seem to be the flouriest and have virtually no tang at all and the bright pink ones, the most lemony.
 In the batch I cooked for the chilli roasted oca, it was the orange ones that were the sharpest.

 Oca has been grown in the Andes for thousands of years.
-It’s important there for enhancing food security with its high nutritional content.
+It’s important there for enhancing food security as it has a high nutritional content.
 It also helps control pests and diseases by improving crop rotations.
-It’s second only to the potato in the number of tubers grown.
+It’s second only to the potato for the number of tubers grown.
 Oca is a good source of Vitamins A, B and C as well as iron, zinc flavanoids and fibre.
-In New Zealand, tubers are also widely available but are known as yams.
+In New Zealand, tubers are also widely available but they’re known as yams.

 We’ve already got potatoes, so why do we need oca you may well ask?
 Variety is the spice of life and it’s always good to have some alternatives.
 They are a valued crop back in Peru and Bolivia, even though they have plenty of potatoes.
 But the key to oca is that, unlike potatoes, they don’t get blight.

 A couple of years ago CT and a group of like minded oca enthusiasts decided that trying to grow bigger oca that tuberised in the UK growing season was more than one person could cope with on their own.
 The Guild of Oca Breeders was born.
 Their mission? ” To breed a variety of oca that responds much better to European variations in day length and climate”.